 - Mitigation actions should include expected emission reductions. - Include adaptation actions aimed at reducing the risk of mass movements, an example is the creation of ecological protective parks in high mass movement risk areas (see Cartagena's CAP). - Include adaptation actions that directly address the risk of contagious diseases.
-For example, strengthen the healthcare sector(see Salvador's CAP). - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc.). - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+For example, strengthen the healthcare sector(see Salvador's CAP). - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc.). - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism for comparing the expected impact. - Actions should be budgeted, each action should have identified sources of funding.
 If this is not available potential sources of funding should suffice.